danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 > React Redux implements several optimizations to ensure your actual component only re-renders when actually necessary.
 One of those is a shallow equality check on the combined props object generated by the mapStateToProps and mapDispatchToProps arguments passed to connect.
 Unfortunately, shallow equality does not help in cases where new array or object instances are created each time mapStateToProps is called

-Our `getBankingManagers` selector returns a new object every time it is evaluted, regardless of whether the managers have changed.
+Our `getBankingManagers` selector returns a new array every time it is evaluated, regardless of whether the managers have changed.
 To solve this problem, we use the [Reselect](https://github.com/reduxjs/reselect) library in our application.

 Reselect provides a `createSelector` function for memoizing selectors based on their inputs.
 We can see what it looks like when applied to our `getBankingManagers` below: